rhammell/pyportal-flight-tracker/README.md

 The Flight Tracker displays real-time flight data on a PyPortal.

-Users can define a location coordinate in the project's main script, and a custom map image centered on that location will be downloaded to the PyPortal and displayed as the background.
-Every thirty seconds a request is made to the OpenSky Network API for live aircraft position data occurring within the map's bounds.
+A custom map image centered on a user-defined location coordinate is downloaded to the PyPortal and displayed as the background.
+Every thirty seconds a request is made to the OpenSky Network API for live aircraft data occurring within the map's bounds.
 Resulting aircraft positions are plotted as icons on the map.

 # Completed Project
 <img src="img/flight_tracker.jpg">